 Ngalyipi Jukurrpa (Snake Vine Dreaming) – Purturlu

 ‘Ngalyipi’ (snakevine) is a green creeper that climbs up the trunks and branches of trees and shrubs.
 The plant is found on sandy spinifex plains and sandhills.
-‘Ngalyipi’ is frequently depicted in paintings due to its many uses and its great ceremonial importance.
+‘Ngalyipi’ is frequently depicted in paintings due to its many uses and its great importance in the initiation ceremonies of young Japanangka/Japangardi men.
 The vine can be used as a shoulder strap to carry ‘parraja’ (coolamons) and ‘ngami’ (water carriers).
 The plant also has medicinal uses; its vines are used as tourniquets, and its leaves and vines are used as bandages for wounds.
 Warlpiri sometimes also chew the leaves to treat severe colds.
 ‘Ngalyipi’ stems can be pounded between stones and tied around the forehead to cure headaches.
 In men’s initiation, ‘ngalyipi’ is used to tie the ‘witi’ (ceremonial poles) to the shins of the dancing initiates, and to tie ‘yukurruyukurru’ (dancing boards) to dancers’ bodies.
 The initiation ceremonies associated with the ‘ngalyipi’ Dreaming at Purturlu are for the sons and grandsons of Japanangka and Japangardi men.
 Napanangka and Napangardi women dance at these ceremonies, and then look away and block their ears when the men dance.
 This ‘witi’ ceremony is performed at night under the stars.